-The purpose of the study is to ascertain the influence of Gender and Age as Correlates of the Administrative Effectiveness of Secondary School Principals in Akwa Ibom State.
+The purpose of the study is to ascertain the effect of gender and age on the administrative effectiveness of secondary school principals in Akwa Ibom State.
 The specific objectives are as follows:

 - 1. To determine the influence of gender on the administrative effectiveness of secondary school principals in Akwa Ibom State. - 2.
 To examine the influence of age on the administrative effectiveness of secondary school principals in Akwa Ibom State.